CopernicaMarketingSoftware/Documentation/Publisher/en/generate-a-web-form-without-a-hassle.md

 In the last step you get the HTML.
 Paste the code into an HTML file, store it on you computer, and open it with your browser .

 Fill in the form and submit it.
-You will see that it works correcly.
+You will see that it works correctly.

 **Note** : Once a form has been created, you cannot subsequently add or remove fields of the form.
 You must then generate a new web form.